NOAA-ORR-ERD/WebGnomeClient/doc/location_files/sabine_examples.rst

     the *model* start time to the *spill* start time, you should always change the spill start time first.

-    Don’t forget to change the river flow rates to low.
+    Don't forget to change the river flow rates to low.

     **Note:** In order to compare the spill trajectories, save your settings as a Location File Save (LFS) by choosing **Save** from the